 MASTER'S DEGREE COURSE

 The Master's program is based on block courses and special lectures that cover the structure, function, genetics and development of plants.
-These can be readily combined with modules from the fields of genomics, structural cell biology and biochemistry.
-Students can supplement their studies with the other biological-science modules at the University, ETH Zurich and the University of Basel, within the framework of the Zurich-Basel Plant Science Center.
+Students can supplement their studies with the other courses at the University, ETH Zurich and the University of Basel, within the framework of the Zurich-Basel Plant Science Center.

 |BIO 282||Methods in Molecular Plant Biology (6 ECTS)|

 |BIO 285||Genetic and Epigenetic Control of Plant Development (6 ECTS)|